ysasaki/p5-plack-middleware-assets-railslike/README.md

     4. Version string in filename
     5. Support Sass and LESS files
     6. Less configuration
-    7. Pre-compile (Not implemented yet...)
+    7. Pre-compile

 [Plack::Middleware::StaticShared](http://search.cpan.org/perldoc?Plack::Middleware::StaticShared) is good choice for me.
 But it needs to write definitions for each resource types.
 And its URL format is a bit strange.

 # SEE ALSO